el-esnawy/el-esnawy/README.md

 ### Hey There!

 A Full stack developer who loves a challenge.

-🔭 I’m currently working on a news aggregation that beats Google News.
-Still in progress.
  I am also doing some other stuff that I will share here soon enough.

-🌱 I’m currently learning advanced Nodejs & AWS
+🌱 I’m currently learning Java

 👯 I’m looking to collaborate on with any person on their personal or professional project